 The winner is the squad who achieve the most wins after twelve rounds (when each team has played against all the opposing teams).
 The host nation’s ‘A’ and ‘B’ squad play each other in the first four rounds on the opening day.

 Strong competition coupled with a social and friendly atmosphere combine to make the Celtic Challenge one of the highlights of the pétanque calendar.

-Going into this years competition the standing was:-
+Going into the 2020 competition the standing is:-

 Ireland have won 5 times.